metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 To be fair, we do have several more differentials at play here, notably that the Colts have effectively replaced TY Hilton's role on offense with Michael Pittman and the Bills now have a top-tier pass rusher in Greg Rousseau.
 Perhaps most important is that their game last year was a postseason affair, whereas the game this year is a routine one dully taking place in the early afternoon.

 Watching the game, I noticed Indianapolis honestly playing very well against a Bills team.
 It's possible Buffalo may not have been fully committed to the game given they were seven-point favorites, but the Colts really hammered them through a combination of Jonathan Taylor and Michael Pittman, with a little TY Hilton mixed in.
 On top of that, the Indianapolis defense really bothered Josh Allen in this game, forcing him out of the pocket on a number of occasions and keeping him from improvising successfully, at least for the first half.
 DeForest Buckner and Darius Leonard deserve special kudos for their individual efforts in this regard.

+#### _Weather_

+Chilly with some rain expected

+***

+Colts +7

+***

+**Indianapolis covers if**
+Carson Wentz doesn't turn the ball over more than once.
+The team has enough weaponry and the type of defense to frustrate Buffalo's offense, it's just a matter of whether Wentz can stop playing such reckless hero ball against a Buffalo defense many take to be one of the best in the league
+\- OR -
+Buffalo is caught playing lazy, partly because their opponent is such a decisive underdog and partly because these Bills are slated to play in a big primetime spot a few days later on Thanksgiving.

+**Buffalo covers if**
+they take the Colts seriously enough despite the circumstances giving them too many excuses to slack off
+\- AND -
+the Bills can force Carson Wentz to commit multiple turnovers.